 (1) Did the applicant have a condition or experience that may excuse or mitigate the discharge?
 Yes.
-The Board found that, based on the Board Medical Advisor review of the applicant's DOD and VA health records, applicant's statement, and/or civilian provider documentation, the applicant has the following potentially-mitigating diagnoses/experiences: Asserted Post Traumatic Stress Disorder, and Adjustment Disorder.
+The Board reviewed the applicant's DOD and VA health records, applicant's statement, and/or civilian provider documentation and found that the applicant has the following potentially mitigating diagnoses/experiences: PTSD, Major Depression, Anxiety Disorder NOS.